ccy7701/pf-visualiser/docs/spec-counter.md

 ### 3.2 Counter System Notification

-The Counter Settings panel shall provide an opt-in browser system notification.
+The General section of the Settings page shall provide an opt-in browser system notification.

 When enabled and `increment_per_second > 0`: